connectwithajayy/ai-powered-pdf-parser/README.md

-# AI InvoiceLens: PDF to JSON Parser
+# AI InvoiceLens: Free PDF to JSON Invoice Parser

+> **Free to use.
+No subscription.
+No payment required.**

 **AI InvoiceLens** transforms invoice PDFs into clean, structured JSON that is easy for people to read and ready for business applications.
-Extract invoice numbers, dates, products, prices, taxes, totals, and the original document text in seconds.
+Extract invoice numbers, dates, products, prices, taxes, totals, and the original document text in seconds at no cost.

 > **Powered by the open AI model:**
 > `liquid/lfm-2.5-embedding-350m:free`